-D. Joseph Creighton’s The STArchive has been around pretty much since the beginning of the Internet and it is still online, one of the few original Star Trek websites that have managed to survive.

-Joseph told me in April 2018 that it was raw enthusiasm for starships that got the ball rolling.
+Joseph told me earlier this month it was raw enthusiasm for starships that got the ball rolling.

 Like a lot of kids, I loved them.
 I built models and drew blueprints and designed my own.

 One summer, he and a friend rented all the episodes of The Original Series and took notes of ships and locations.
 That’s how what would become The STArchive got started.

 They posted the lists to Usenet, the precursor to the modern Internet, and put them up for FTP somewhere in the late 1980s or early 90s.
 By 1994, Joseph had learned enough HTML to create a website.

-[EDITION 2]